zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 ## How to: Update a deployment

-A deployment can be updated by using the **changeDeploymentConfiguration** method or the **updateDeploymentStatus** -Methode.
+A deployment can be updated by using the **changeDeploymentConfiguration** method or the **updateDeploymentStatus** method.

-Die **changeDeploymentConfiguration** method allows you to upload a new service configuration (`.cscfg`) file, which will change any of several service settings (including the number of instances in a deployment).
+The **changeDeploymentConfiguration** method allows you to upload a new service configuration (`.cscfg`) file, which will change any of several service settings (including the number of instances in a deployment).
 For more information, see [Azure Service Configuration Schema (.cscfg)].
 The following example demonstrates how to upload a new service configuration file:

 	require_once 'vendor\autoload.php';